10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 A map of good hotels

-Either use Google Maps to see the exact location of the hotel and the tourist sites.
-If you’re particularly interested in something or are going for an event, try to stay at close proximity to it.
+You can use Google Maps to see the exact location of the hotel and the tourist sights you want to see.
+If you’re particularly interested in something or are going to an event, try to stay close to it.
 Some events (like Las Fallas in Valencia) even shut down traffic and a good hotel location is the only thing between you and a massive detour you’d need to conquer on foot.

 The map on Booking.com is a great feature, too.
 It’s more personalized to your stay in that you can see not only the location of all hotels in your results, but also a short summary of the price and rating of each hotel, and whether or not it is available for your dates.
 One click on the little arrow thingy and the page of that hotel opens in a new window, ready for you to read the details and make a booking.
 Easy peasy.